FreddieHong19/Thermoformed-Circuit-Board/TCB_consturction_guide.md

 | ---|--|--|--|--|
 | Conductive PLA | 150°C  | 10mm/s | 99% |1.1|
 | White PLA | 205°C. | 35mm/s | 99% | 1.0|

+We recommend 2 layes for single sided TCB and 4 layers for double-sided TCB\
+For constucting TCB with thicker substrates, we recommend increasing the layer height instead of layer numbers.\
+For double sided TCB it requrie 4 switching between PLA and condcutive PLA in order below. \
+PLA > conductivw PLA > PLA > Conductive PLA > PLA

 ---
 2. Copper Electroplating